cylagarde/OSGi-annotation/README.md

-# OSGi annotation for injection v1.0.2
+# OSGi annotation for injection v1.1.0

-Allow to inject the OSGi service with multiple criteria
+Allow to inject the OSGi service with multiple criterions

 # Multiple service with same interface
 ```